BSC-CNS-EAPM/Neoantigens-NOAH/README.md

 The first option is automatic, (how the code is meant to be used).
 The second option is more flexible but requires you to know what you are doing.

 ##### Using the script:
-you can use the script main_NOAH in command line with the required arguments.
-I have not tested  this script extensively and there has been a lot of modifications of the code so it would be good to use it more with diferent cases to see if it still works.
+you can use the script main_NOAH.py in command line with the required arguments.
+I have not tested  this script extensively and there has been a lot of modifications of the code so it would be good to use it more with different cases to see if it still works.
 The arguments are the following: (you can always check them with --help)

     # Required arguments